NordicSemiconductor/nrfcredstore/README.md

 ### generate subcommand

 > [!IMPORTANT]
-> This command requires modem firmware version greater than or equal to 1.3.0.
+> This command requires modem firmware version 1.3.0 or later.

 Generate a private key in the modem and output a certificate signing request.